 Forget anxiety, overcaution, or just plain unhappiness.
 The real problem with parenting is philosophy.

-How to be the top-rated television-viewing family in America.
+How one family schemed to be the best TV-watchers in America.

 Not everyone who breaks your heart is a monster.
 And not everyone who wounds you deserves to be wounded in return.